kesslermaximilian/LatexPackages/README.md

 # Latex Packages

+#### Rework in progress

+I try to rework the math package in this branch, so this is wip

 This is a collection of some packages I regularly use.
 Feel free to use them as well, if you want to.

 However, some of them (especially `mkessler-math`) might be heavily customized for myself and do not form a real package in the Unix philosophy sense and are more of my preamble, that everyone gets to copy around that I bundled up in a central place.
 Some others (especially `mkessler-fancythm`) follow (or at least try to) this philosophy, so they should be designed to work with your documents and online provide specific functionality.